elvinongbl/devnotes/docs/wireshark.md

 3) Change the column 'name' and choose 'time-delta' for 'type', then click 'OK':-
 <img src="images/wireshark/wireshark-column-type.png" width="500" height="450" />

-4) You may also press and hold newly created column to the position you desired:-
+4) You may also press and drag newly created column to the position you desired:-
 <img src="images/wireshark/wireshark-time-delta.png" width="500" height="400" />